-If you need to apply eye ointment, start by gently pulling your dog's lower lid down to create a pocket for the ointment.
+If you need to apply eye ointment, start by gently pulling your dog’s lower lid down to create a pocket for the ointment.
 Use the same technique to rest your hand on his head in case he moves, and then squeeze a small ribbon, about a one-quarter inch strip, of the eye ointment into the eyes.

 You can help spread eye drops and ointment evenly by gently opening and closing his eyelids for a few seconds.
 If your dog is nervous, make sure you talk to him in a soft, soothing voice.
 It might take a few practice runs before you can do this successfully, so patience is the key!

 Pay very close attention to any dog eye discharge you see.
-If it's a greenish or yellow color, you should take him to the vet right away, as this is usually an indication of an infection that could cause blindness or even other forms of permanent illness.
+If it’s a greenish or yellow color, you should take him to the vet right away, as this is usually an indication of an infection that could lead to a more serious condition if treatment is delayed.